 Chyna accomplished a lot in her WWE tenure, winning the Intercontinental championship (twice) and the women’s title.
 There’s speculations as to why her star faded after she left WWE and her personal battles and career in other industries are documented, but it also sounded like she was in a good place before she passed away.
 I’m going to choose to remember the badass superstar who made her mark on the business and inspired other women to get into the game.

-Chyna was the 9th Wonder of the World and there will never be another like her.
+Chyna was the 9th Wonder of the World and there will never be another wrestler like her.
+I hope she has found peace and is kicking ass in the big Squared Circle in the sky.